-Note that, I plan to handle lecture interactions using active forums/sessions, short zoom sessions etc and therefore I will try NOT to have a full "synchronous lectures".
-I believe in "equal opportunity for education"; therefore forcing you to have a technology to bring me in front of you would not equally mean that you are getting the outcomes of the course.
+I plan to handle lecture interactions using active forums/sessions etc. I will keep the course "as synchronous as possible".
 In these unprecedented situations, we, instructors and students, should step forward and work together in reaching maximum performance of both education and learning processes.

 For any matter, please feel free to contact me through the query form.